dishaRX/RxMobile-Dummy-myntra-node_gql/README.md

 - Product Api
 - Add main category API
  - We have added the Add main category API to Add new main category of products in the react-myntra-dummy web and app.
+ - Get all main category API
+  - We have added the get all  main category API to to get all main categories of products in the react-myntra-dummy web and app.
 # Tech components

 - **Node**